 Mistika VR projects can be loaded on Mistika Ultima (version 8.7 and later) for advanced post production tasks that are not possible in Mistika VR, among others:

 - VR multilayer compositing and CG integration

 - Motion Tracking

-- Client attended sessions with live streaming to VR helmet
+- Client attended sessions, optionally with live streaming to VR helmets

 - Conform tools for EDL, AAF, XML.